 VW ID.4 sets world record for longest journey by an EV in a single country

-VW ID.4 sets world record for longest journey by an EV in a single country2 min read .
-Updated: 27 Oct 2021, 06:02 PM IST
+VW ID.4 sets world record for longest journey by an EV in a single country

 Volkswagen ID.4 electric car spent almost 100 days on the road, completing its record journey.